 The lesson you never got taught in school: How to learn! | Neurobonkers A paper published in Psychological Science in the Public Interest evaluated ten techniques for improving learning, ranging from mnemonics to highlighting and came to some surprising conclusions.
 The report is quite a heavy document so I’ve summarised the techniques below based on the conclusions of the report regarding effectiveness of each technique.
 Be aware that everyone thinks they have their own style of learning (they don't, according to the latest research), and the evidence suggests that just because a technique works or does not work for other people does not necessarily mean it will or won’t work well for you.
+If you want to know how to revise or learn most effectively you will still want to experiment on yourself a little with each technique before writing any of them off.
 Elaborative Interrogation (Rating = moderate) A method involving creating explanations for why stated facts are true.
 An example of elaborative interrogation for the above paragraph could be: Reference:

 Sign up and check your paper for plagiarism today | WriteCheck You need to enable cookies in your browser to sign up and purchase WriteCheck.
 After you've enabled cookies, click continue.
 Need help enabling cookies in your browser?
 Microsoft Internet Explorer (IE) To enable cookies in IE 7: Click Start > Control Panel.
 To enable cookies in IE 6: Click Start > Control Panel.
 Mozilla Firefox To enable cookies in Mozilla Firefox 2.x (PC): Click Tools > Options.
 To enable cookies in Mozilla Firefox 1.x (PC): Click Tools > Options.
 To enable cookies in Mozilla Firefox (Mac): Go to the Firefox drop-down menu.
 Safari To enable cookies in Safari: Go to the Safari drop-down menu.
 Read instructions for a different browser or consult your browser's help pages.
 If you've already checked that your cookies are enabled and you're still seeing an error message that your browser's cookie functionality is turned off, try opening a new window in your browser.
 Still receiving this error message?